 Indications

 Capsaicin was first isolated in 1816 by Christian Bucholz.
 Capsaicin is a chili pepper extract, genus Capsicum, with analgesic properties.
 Its chemical composition was first determined in 1919.
 They explained the biosynthetic pathway in the 1960s.
-Since its discovery, it is used as a homeopathic remedy to treat burning pain using the concept of "treating like with like" or counter-irritant.
+Since its discovery, it has been used as a homeopathic remedy to treat burning pain using the concept of "treating like with like" or counter-irritant.
 The first reports of its pain-relieving properties appeared in the mid-1850s as a recommendation to use it for parts of the body that burn or itch.
-Since the first reports, one uses various preparations of capsaicin to treat a variety of chronic painful conditions.
+Since the first reports, various preparations of capsaicin have been made to treat a variety of chronic painful conditions.
 Systematic reviews have shown that capsaicin is efficacious in treating a variety of conditions, including:

 Mechanism of Action